Steveorevo/hestiacp-dockered/README.md

 * PHP versions 5.4 to 8.2
 * MariaDB, a MySQL compatible database server

 You can review the Dockerfile that builds the server and make adjustments to meet your needs.
 See the section "There are two options to choose from" for the examples of a 'lite' image (the default, and what you will find on docker hub) and an option to install a whole lot more (option #2).
 But be warned that not all features have been tested and may very well not work at all.
 Check the issues list for known issues; some of these maybe fix-able; others not so given the practicality behind a Docker environment.

+## Prebuilt Docker image
+You can find a prebuilt Docker image based on this repo at https://hub.docker.com/repository/docker/steveorevo/hestiacp_dockered/general.
+This image is in the `lite` configuration (see option #1 in the Dockerfile); this image has been optimized for use by localhost web development environment users.

 ## Building and running in Docker
 Building the image is straight forward by following the commands below.
 A prebuilt 'lite' image can be found on Docker hub.
 In order to create HestiaCP, this repo needed to patch a number of items in the original HestiaCP Ubuntu install file; and the installer does this dynamically by downloading the latest HestiaCP installer and applying modifications.
 Also, it emulates and swaps out `systemctl` commands with some workarounds to get the installer to complete and keep HestiaCP happy.
 Review the Dockerfile for details.